Sam-ruk/animonad/README.md

 ## 🚀 Future Plans

-* More dapps and protocols to be added soon.
+* More dapps and protocols to be added.
 * Support for different ERC20 tokens while viewing the latest TXs.

 ---